Expect Crude Oil prices to trade lower today: Angel Commodities

 Outlook

-We expect oil prices to trade lower as resumption of Libyan exports and high oil inventories in the US remains a cause of concern.
-On the MCX, oil prices are expected to trade lower today, international markets are trading lower by 0.2 percent at $48.75 per barrel.
+We expect oil prices to trade lower today continuing its weakness from the previous trading session while high oil inventories in the US remains a cause of concern, Russia’s eagerness to cut the oil output is a step in right direction to balance oil prices.
+On the MCX, oil prices are expected to trade lower today, international markets are trading lower by 0.23 percent to close at $47.71 per barrel.

 For all commodities report, click here